candh/e-commerce-site/README.md

 # [e-commerce-site](https://www.behance.net/gallery/32503241/An-E-commerce-website)
-It's a e-commerce website made with PHP, MySQL, HTML5, jQuery, Javascript Sorry because there is no live version available but you can kinda see it here :
+It's a e-commerce website made with PHP, MySQL, HTML5, jQuery, Javascript.
+Sorry because there is no live version available but you can kinda see it here :
 [Behance](https://www.behance.net/gallery/32503241/An-E-commerce-website)
 **Note that some UI elements have been changed and it looks more cooler**